Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

 \subsubsection{Performance estimation}

 Figure~\ref{fig:compiled-execution} shows spatial and temporal resource occupation for Experiment \#1 in Tab.~\ref{table:config_simulation}, depicted as block objects.
 Segments of blocks and lines which have the same color represent single-qubit gates.
 Note that due to the large number of gates, the color varies smoothly.
 The yellow colors correspond to the first logical qubit gates executed.
-Then, roughly all end nodes are operated in a clockwise stream, illustrating the essentially sequential nature of the QFT algorithm.
+Then, roughly all end nodes act in a clockwise stream, illustrating the essentially sequential nature of the QFT algorithm.

-Because CNOT gates using lattice surgery need to occupy resources between the control qubit and the target qubit during execution, parallel execution of multiple CNOT gates may be prevented due to competing resources.
-Therefore, the total execution time depends on the network topology and placement of logical qubits.
+Because CNOT gates using lattice surgery need to occupy resources (tiles) between the control qubit and the target qubit during execution, parallel execution of multiple CNOT gates may be prevented due to competition for resources within each node.
+Therefore, the total execution time depends on the network topology and placement of logical qubits within and between nodes.

+Fig.~\ref{fig:result_evaluation} compares the estimated performance of Q-fly networks shown in Tab.~\ref{table:config_simulation}, a monolithic baseline case, and a 2-D square grid of nodes.
+Because the absolute execution time is technology-dependent, we stick to the relative comparison and renormalize all execution times to the monolithic case.
+Because the examples here are still of moderate size, the monolithic and grid cases perform well, however, they are impractical physical designs at larger scales.
+Moreover, the grid comparison is in some sense unfair to the Q-Fly topologies, since it uses four network interfaces per node compared to one or two for Q-Fly.